likesalmon/cursor-instructions/README.md

 * Use Chat for questions, use Composer for changes
   * Try agent mode in composer
 * AI is bad at installing libraries, probably because it’s working with outdated documentation.
 It cannot just follow some instructions.
 Unless maybe I paste them right into the context window… hold my beer.
 * That worked.
-I created a file in /instructions called install-nativewind.md with the exact instructions I wanted it to follow from the correct docs and whamo, a perfect install.
-This is pretty good, better than a vite template, because the reasoning for all the descisions is included.
+I created a file in /instructions called install-nativewind.md with the exact instructions I wanted it to follow from the correct docs and whammo, a perfect install.
+This is pretty good, better than a vite template, because the reasoning for all the decisions is included.
 What would have been better though is comments.
 * Even though I mention comments twice in my cursorrules, I’m not getting them.
 Another instruction at the end of the prompt worked to add them though.
 * Can I reference another instructions file from an instructions file?
 Like could I have an install.md that called the other instructions files?
 Probably.
 * Add best practices to Cursor Settings > Rules for AI